Female figure, ca. 2500-2400 BC. (picture The Walters Museum)

 Then museum has 3 main collections:

 the Cycladic Art Collection, one of the most important in the world, is a pole of attraction for young and old alike.
 The austere marble figurines depicting nude figures of humans enchant visitors with their simplicity and abstraction – features that have, indeed, inspired 20th-century artists such as Brancusi, Modigliani, Giacometti, Barbara Hepworth, Henry Moore and others.

 the Ancient Greek Art Collection is a synthetic approach to the history of the Aegean societies from 2.000 BC to the 4th c.
 AD.
 With the aid of about 350 exhibits and interactive applications, visitors can follow the most important social and political developments from the birth of ancient Greek civilisation down to its creative blending with the Roman tradition, as reflected in constant changes in art and ideology.
 Part of the exhibition is devoted to ancient Greek technology.

-the Thanos Zintilis Collection of Cypriot Antiquities one of the most important private collections of Cypriot antiquities in the world, includes about 400 artefacts made of stone, clay, bronze, silver, gold, glass, and faience are on display, representing a broad spectrum of Cypriot civilisation from the Chalcolithic period (4th millennium BC) down to Early Byzantine times (6th c.
+the Thanos Zintilis Collection of Cypriot Antiquities one of the most important private collections of Cypriot antiquities in the world, includes about 400 artifacts made of stone, clay, bronze, silver, gold, glass, and faience are on display, representing a broad spectrum of Cypriot civilization from the Chalcolithic period (4th millennium BC) down to Early Byzantine times (6th c.
 AD).